FC Frauenfeld

 FC Frauenfeld is a Swiss football team that currently plays in 2.
 Liga Interregional, the fifth tier in the Swiss football pyramid.
 The club was founded in 1906.
-They finished the 2008/2009 season in 13th position in Group 5 resulting in relegation from the 2.
+It finished the 2008/2009 season in 13th position in Group 5 resulting in relegation from the 2.
 Liga Interregional down to the sixth tier, the 2.
 Liga.
-However, the club improved over the years, and by the start of the 2015–16 season they were back into the 2.
+However, the club improved over the years, and by the start of the 2015–16 season it was back into the 2.
 Liga Interregional.